wagga40/Zircolite/docs/Advanced.md

 ```shell
 python3 zircolite.py --evtx logs/ --ruleset rules/rules_windows_sysmon.json -R BFFA7F72 -R MSHTA
 ```
-:information_source: As of version 2.2.0 of Zircolite, since the rulesets are directly generated from the official `sigmac` tool there is no more CRC32 in the rule title.
+ℹ️ As of version 2.2.0 of Zircolite, since the rulesets are directly generated from the official `sigmac` tool there is no more CRC32 in the rule title.
 Rule filtering is still available but you have to rely on other criteria.

 #### Limit the number of detected events